-As of October 31, 2022, approximately 10% of our employees in the United States (but none of our employees in the United Kingdom) were represented by unions or covered by collective bargaining agreements.
+As of October 31, 2023, approximately 9% of our employees in the United States (but none of our employees in the United Kingdom) were represented by unions or covered by collective bargaining agreements.
 The states in which our employees are represented by unions or covered by collective bargaining agreements are California, Washington and Oregon.
 There can be no assurance that our non-unionized employees will not become members of a union or become covered by a collective bargaining agreement, including through an acquisition of a business whose employees are subject to such an agreement.
 Any significant deterioration in employee relations, shortages of labor or increases in labor costs at any of our locations could have a material adverse effect on our business, financial condition or results of operations.
 A slowdown or work stoppage that lasts for a significant period of time could cause lost revenues and increased costs and could adversely affect our ability to meet our customers' needs.

-Furthermore, our labor costs could increase as a result of the settlement of actual or threatened labor disputes.
+Furthermore, our labor costs have in the past and could in the future increase as a result of the settlement of actual or threatened labor disputes.
 In addition, our collective bargaining agreement with our union in California was renewed as of July 1, 2022 and is effective through June 30, 2025.
 It will continue on a year-to-year basis after unless parties provide advance written notice to change, amend, modify, or terminate the Agreement.
 No such notices have been given or received.
+Our collective bargaining agreement with our union in Oregon expires in 2024.
 Our collective bargaining agreement with our union in Oregon expires in 2024.
 Our collective bargaining agreement with our union in Washington expires in 2037.
 We cannot assure you that renegotiation of these agreements will be successful or will not result in adverse economic terms or work stoppages or slowdowns.